arielwin/hangman-browser-game/notes.md

 ## Logic
-    -word bank and a way to randomly grab a word -should I hard code a list of words or find a way to randomly generate a word -possible fuction like pickWord to select from the above wordbank -variables
+    -word bank and a way to randomly grab a word
+        - [x] list of words
+        - [ ] fuction like pickWord to select from the above wordbank -variables
-        -a variable to keep the chosen word
+        - [ ] a variable to keep the chosen word
-        -a variable of all possible letters - How to generate an array of the alphabet - https://stackoverflow.com/questions/24597634/how-to-generate-an-array-of-the-alphabet
+        - [ ] a variable of all possible letters - How to generate an array of the alphabet - https://stackoverflow.com/questions/24597634/how-to-generate-an-array-of-the-alphabet

-        -a variable of chosen word/letters
+        - [ ] a variable of chosen word/letters
-        -more?

-    -remaining attempts
-    -guessed letters
+        - [ ] more?

+    - [ ] remaining attempts
+    - [ ] guessed letters
-    -won or lost
+    - [ ] won or lost
 ## UI
     -large container for the 'place holders' of the chosen word represented by underscores eg: secret word -> bike initial "word" should show '_ _ _ _'
     -input - need to figure out how player will input letters. could be a clickable keyboard or, probably more simple, capture inputs directly from the player